-I think most of us aren’t set up to go through life with an abundance mindset.
+I believe most of us aren’t set up to go through life with an abundance mindset.
 Especially those of us that go to medical/dental school.
 Competition can be fierce.

 At the time, the LSU School of Dentistry was only accepting 55 students and close to 1,000 applications were received the year I applied.

-I knew, even during high school, that there were only going to be so many spots available in dental school.
+I realized when in college that there were only going to be so many spots available in dental school.
 Being in the cutthroat world we live in, I knew I had to do my best to try to beat others that were also applying.
 It is what it is….

-As someone that had a scarcity mentality in the past, I found it hard to ever imagine myself as being financially free.
+As someone that previously had a scarcity mentality, I found it hard to ever imagine myself as being financially free.
 After learning about investing and what it takes to get out of debt, there’s really no excuse for anyone (no matter their profession) not being able to reach financial freedom.

 If you’re right out of training, some of the things that maybe on your mind are:

 - Not making as much as you thought you’d initially make

 As doctors, I feel that we make enough money to overcome all of these obstacles and more.
 Why?
 Take a look at our income vs the rest of the country: